AbsaOSS/balta/README.md

 This class represents a row in a query result.
 It provides methods for accessing the columns of the row - via name or index.

-To make specific Postgres types available in `QueryResultRow` there is th implicit classes [`Postgres.PostgresRow`](https://github.com/AbsaOSS/balta/blob/master/balta/src/main/scala/za/co/absa/db/balta/implicits/Postgres.scala) enhancing the `QueryResultRow` with the ability to get type like `JSON` (including JSONB) and `JSON[]` (JSON array).
+To make specific Postgres types available in `QueryResultRow` there is the implicit class [`Postgres.PostgresRow`](https://github.com/AbsaOSS/balta/blob/master/balta/src/main/scala/za/co/absa/db/balta/implicits/Postgres.scala) enhancing the `QueryResultRow` with the ability to get type like `JSON` (including JSONB) and `JSON[]` (JSON array).